itzDeepansu/Redux/README.md

 - we use useSelector to target the state of reducers it can be used as ```const todos = useSelector((state) => state.todos);```

-- at last add provider blocks to the main.jsx file giving store={store}
+-at last add provider blocks to the main.jsx file giving store={store}